Board of Directors

 Author of more than 100 articles in journals such as The OD Practitioner, HR Professional, Chief Learning Officer, and Executive Excellence, Fred was managing editor of the classic The Promise of Diversity (1994, Irwin), and co-author with Judith H. Katz, of The Inclusion Breakthrough: Unleashing the Real Power of Diversity (2002, Berrett-Koehler), Be Big: Step Up, Step Out, Be Bold (2008, Berrett-Koehler), and Opening Doors to Teamwork and Collaboration: 4 Keys That Change EVERYTHING (2013, Berrett-Koehler).

-Fred is also a past member of Bainbridge Graduate Institute, Day & Zimmerman, the Sage Colleges, and Rensselaer Polytechnic Institute’s Center for Automated Technology Systems.
+Fred is also a past member of Bainbridge Graduate Institute, Day & Zimmerman, the Sage Colleges, and Rensselaer Polytechnic Institute’s Center for Automated Technology Systems, and he was awarded an honorary Doctorate of Humane Letters from Sage Colleges in May 2017.

 Rev. Dr. Christina May